nb1987/braintree-validation/README.md

 	</script>
 ```

-You can also download braintree-validation as a package from npm and use a module bundler (like Browserify or Webpack) to include it in your script:
+braintree-validation is also available on the npm and bower registries:

-`npm install braintree-validation`
+npm: `npm install braintree-validation`
+bower: `bower install braintree-validation`

+braintree-validation supports both CommonJS-style and AMD-style module imports.

 ### Running the demo